alex-cor/alex-cor.github.io/README.md

 # alex-cor.github.io

-# Activist Toolkit Sample Project
+# Activist Toolkit Sample Project --> Converted into LGBTQ+ Awareness Site

-This is a place for you to start building your activist toolkit!
+This is a place for LGBTQ+ awareness, resources, and education.

 ### Project Requirements
-Your project should:
+This project includes:
-- Build a multipage website using HTML, CSS, and JavaScript.
+- A multipage website using HTML, CSS, and JavaScript.
-- Implement at least one of the key features from the menu.
+- At least one of the key features from the menu.
-- Customize the look and feel of your site through colors, images, and fonts using CSS.
+- Customized look and feel of the site through colors, images, and fonts using CSS.
-- Include alt text for every image in your website.
+- Included alt text for images.
-- Use code comments to describe your code.
+- Used code comments to describe the code.

 ### Extensions
-You can extend your project further by:
+Extended project:
 - Refactor your code.
 - Add a nice-to-have feature.
 - Port to GitHub pages.